- 1 Tablespoon (10g) Vegetable Oil

 - Place the fish mixture into an oven proof dish and then spoon the potato on top.
 Sprinkle the grated cheese on top.

-- Place in oven for about 20 minutes until top is golden brown.
-Serve with favourite vegetables.
+- Place in oven for about 20 minutes until the top is golden brown.
+Serve with your favourite vegetables.

 Time Saver Tips